faramarzQ/faramarzq/README.md

 mostly on Laravel and vue.js, partialy on Node.js and python.

 I'm intrested in clean software development principles and methodologies,
-artificial intelligence, machine learning, recommender systems studies in Data enginnering,
+artificial intelligence, machine learning, recommender systems studies in Data engineering,
 and a point where these two (Software and data) contact each other.